-If you have seen Bal Shivaji in Azad cinema, and know that Radio was once a movie-theatre, you’re probably of the generation that has seen Belagavi in the prime of its old-world charm, just on the cusp of the building-boom.
-As you pass through many of its streets and roads and wonder where the old landmarks have gone, there’s another generation who will gawk at the thought that there was a city, as charming as Malgudi , right here.
+If you have seen Bal Shivaji in Azad cinema, and know that Radio was once a movie theatre, you’re probably of the generation that has seen Belagum (Now Belagavi) in the prime of its old-world charm, just on the cusp of the building boom.
+As you pass through many of its streets and roads and wonder where the old landmarks have gone, there’s another generation who will gawk at the thought that there was a city, as charming as Malgudi, right here.
 Take a test and see if you have seen the Belagavi that once was loved by all.

 Have you walked across Nartaki, all the way behind through the mushy fields and seen the train shunting on that massive shunting circle, traipsing along to see the engine turn its direction?

-Have you held golden yellow brass pitchers in hand and waited for the bulls to finish their rounds as their owner crushed sugarcane opposite Shivaji Garden and besides Prakash theatre?
+Have you held golden yellow brass pitchers in hand and waited for the bulls to finish their rounds as their owner crushed sugarcane opposite Shivaji Garden and beside Prakash Theatre?
 Mosquitoes notwithstanding, my mom allowed me to wash down more than one pitcher that came for Rs.
 5.

 Have you bought a ticket to the circus at the station circle ground?
 What, ground?
 Yes, it was, once upon a time.
 We even heard the lions roar late at night, as far as Shahapur.
 The first trucks offloading the fence and the tent on the ground brought shrieks of joy from the kids.

-Have you learnt to ride the cycle on the Military Mahadev Ground?
-And fallen to pebbles below?
+Have you learned to ride the cycle on the Military Mahadev Ground?
+And falling to pebbles below?
 What, ground?
-Yes dearies.
+Yes, dearies.
 It was too, once upon a time.

 Do you know what an antenna booster is?
 Houses that sported an antenna almost always had a booster to strengthen signals.

 Have you bent to watch the inside compartments of the Femila/Femina/Perina ice cream carts that came on the streets?
 I was always curious to know how the ice cream is stored inside.